NewajShovo/Django_Project/README.md

-# Django_Project
+#Django_Project
-Learning the basics about django.
+Learning the basics of Django.